opentelekomcloud/docs-next/docs/blueprints/by-use-case/analytics/umami/deploy-umami-cce.md

 # Deploy Umami on CCE

-In this blueprint we are going to set up Umami on Open Telekom Cloud's Cloud Container Engine (CCE), leveraging Kubernetes for scalability and flexibility.
+In this blueprint we are going to set up Umami on T Cloud Public's Cloud Container Engine (CCE), leveraging Kubernetes for scalability and flexibility.
 For the database backend, we will use the Zalando PostgreSQL Operator to provision and manage a PostgreSQL cluster within the CCE environment.

 ## Prerequisites